antoniofull/thexpatmagazine.com/src/pages/blog/2018-02-19-15-jobs-that-will-make-you-travel-the-world.md

 #### **Work remotely.**

-It&#8217;s exploding and expanding all over the world the idea of working from any place you want as long as you have access to internet.
+It's exploding and expanding all over the world the idea of working from any place you want as long as you have access to internet.
 Many opportunities are offered in IT companies, and here it really depends on your area of expertise and your need, if you want to work part or full time.

-There&#8217;s only one thing to bear in mind, to pursuit this path you need motivation and flexibility as it won&#8217;t be a super high level profession and the salary might be less than a 9-17 job, at least at the beginning.
+There's only one thing to bear in mind, to pursuit this path you need motivation and flexibility as it won't be a super high level profession and the salary might be less than a 9-17 job, at least at the beginning.

 **_Which job are you going to pick?
 Let us know in the comments. _**